Grants

 Grant Cycle

-Proposals should be received no later than June 21st for the 2024-2025 fiscal year grant cycle.
+Proposals should be received no later than May 29th at 5 p.m. for the 2026-2027 fiscal year grant cycle.
 Proposals received after the deadline will not be considered.
 Grant decisions are made in October/November.

 Application Form and Process

-For any questions or issues regarding this new online process, please contact:
+For any questions or issues regarding this new online process, please contact the Foundation at:

 719.635.9057